t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

     return difference
 ```

 Time to run activation patching.
-This compares the corrupted tokens to the
+Below, we compare the corrupted tokens to the
 clean cache's attention scores.

 ```{code-cell}